“Alma Redemptoris Mater” is the Marian antiphon traditionally sung during Advent and the Christmas season.

 This antiphon is quite ancient; scholars agree that the words were written in the 11th century in Swabia, which is now in Germany.
 It may be the most famous of the Marian antiphons.
 “Alma Redemptoris Mater” was so well-known internationally by the fifteenth century that it played an important part in one of the stories in Chaucer’s Canterbury Tales, which was published in 1475 in England.

-“Alma Redemptoris Mater,” like all the seasonal Marian antiphons, was sung at the end of Compline, which is the final prayer in the Divine Office each day, and it is some times sung after Masses.
-This antiphon for Advent and Christmas was assigned to be sung every day between the first Vespers, which is the Evening Prayer on the night before the first Sunday in Advent, and Compline (Night Prayer) on the 2nd of February.
+“Alma Redemptoris Mater,” like all the seasonal Marian antiphons, is sung at the end of Compline, which is the final prayer in the Divine Office each day, and it is often sung after traditional Latin Masses.
+This antiphon is assigned to be sung every day after Compline starting on the night before the first Sunday in Advent, and ending after Compline on the 2nd of February.